Amy Pond: Personality and character arc

 Moffat had always intended for Amy and Rory to get married "from the off".
 Gillan stated, "What I love about that relationship is that we really saw it develop to get to the stage where they were happy together.
 Because we started off at a point where Amy didn't want to be committed to him, and he absolutely did, and that just gave us somewhere to go with it, rather than just them being happy together.
 So it was interesting, and it evolved, and Rory really became a hero in the process".
 She was pleased that the audience was able to see Amy's life "pan out", starting when she was a child and through her marriage and daughter.
 Gillan stated that the aftermath of "A Good Man Goes to War" would "change her in a big way for the long run and I think we are going to get to see Amy in a really different light".
 According to Moffat, by the seventh series, Amy and Rory had become "a crack team"; so used to being the Doctor's companions that instead of marvelling at him they "treat him like a big kid they have to look after".

 In December 2011, it was announced that the seventh series would be Amy and Rory's last.
 Previously in November, Gillan had stated that once Amy had left, she did not want to make returning cameos, as she believed it would "take away from the big, emotional goodbye".
 Gillan had arranged her exit with Moffat and the two decided on how Amy should leave.
 Gillan stated that she wanted to go "on a high when the character was at her prime" and that she "[wanted] to see her go with everything that she wants".
-Gillan would make a brief appearance at the end of the 2013 Christmas special, The Time of the Doctor, with Amy Pond saying a final goodbye to the Eleventh Doctor just before he regenerates, bringing actors Gillan and Matt Smith together for a brief moment at the conclusion of Smith's last regular appearance as the Doctor.
+Gillan made a brief appearance at the end of the 2013 Christmas special, "The Time of the Doctor", with Amy Pond saying a final goodbye to the Eleventh Doctor just before he regenerates, bringing actors Gillan and Matt Smith together for a brief moment at the conclusion of Smith's last regular appearance as the Doctor.